 This was almost too easy.
 “You sweet on both of em?
 Damn boy, yer eyes are too big for yer stomach.”
 Throwing the brat aside, HuoLong lazily reached for the girls, savouring the fear in their eyes.
 “You wouldn’t know what to do with fine women like th–”

 The world erupted into pain and shot past him, his breath emptying from his lungs as he crashed into to the ground.
-Staring up at the endless sky, he listened to the sounds weapons clanging and people shouting, but no matter how hard he tried, his body refused to obey, hands clutching his chest as he wheezed in agony, fighting to draw breath.
+Staring up at the endless sky, he heard weapons clanging and people shouting, but no matter how hard he tried, his body refused to obey, hands clutching his chest as he wheezed in agony, fighting to draw breath.
 What’d happened to his Aura?
 He had to rekindle his Aura and protect his people.
 Drawing on the power within, he willed his emotions into existence and felt them explode, an intangible wave of gut-wrenching terror and paralyzing panic rippling outwards from his body.

 Only to crash into an unmoving wall, solid as a mountain, snuffing his Aura out like a sputtering candle.